Bobliuuu/RAIdology/README.md

 ## Challenges

 However, there have been certain points of confusion and challenges.
-For instance, Skylar pointed out that usually, ultrasounds are conducted in the doctor's office, where the doctor then reviews and informs the patient about any findings.
+For instance, Skylar pointed out that usually, ultrasounds are usually conducted in the doctor's office, where the doctor then reviews and informs the patient about any findings.
 We need to identify the precise gap our solution will fill in the current medical process.
 Also, fine-tuning the AI's capability to understand and interpret ultrasound images is something we're continuously working on.

 ## Conclusion